 3. Cats also lack certain enzyme pathways that allow other species to convert certain essential nutrients like taurine, Vitamin A, niacin, arginine and arachidonic acid.
 Hence, these nutrients all need to be provided in higher levels in feline diets to prevent the development of serious health issues.

 4. I’ve personally noticed that my cats stay full longer, and keep a lean stature, even though they are indoor cats only.
 It seems this would be attributed to eating quality sources and higher amount of protein.
 In thinking about myself, I typically keep a steadier metabolism if I’m eating more protein than carbohydrates.

 The food (both wet and dry) is produced in small batches and cooked at lower temperatures to help support better digestion and health.
 (Many brands use high temperatures are cooked at high temperatures to kill bacteria, but which also deactivates beneficial enzymes and denatures protein’s more bioavailable form.
 Similar to microwaving or “nuking” your food, this reduces the nutrients in your pet’s food.)
 With no corn/fillers, wheat, soy, artificial preservatives, or by-product meal, this food can be a great choice for cats with food allergies and sensitivities.
-(Oh, and if you are a dog owner, they have dog food too!
-Which you can purchase here.)

 These little brothers are growing fast, and it’s hard to keep up with their energy!
 But I love it none the less.
-And wish I had a little bit of it myself. :) Their coats are shiny and soft, and I’ve recommended AvoDerm to their adopters, who keep us updated on their progress weekly.
+And wish I had a little bit of it myself. :) Their coats are shiny and soft, and I’ve recommended grain-free food to their adopters, who keep us updated on their progress weekly.